-Teachers who reach the Distinguished and Expert Teacher stages are eligible for significant benefits, including differentiated IMPACT observations and considerable base salary increases for those teachers working in high-poverty schools.
+Teachers who reach the Distinguished and Expert Teacher stages are eligible for significant benefits, including considerable base salary increases for those teachers working in high-poverty schools.
+Expert Teachers will also receive differentiated IMPACT observations.
 Therefore, these stages are reserved for the highest-performing teachers in the district.

 Teachers who consistently earn Effective ratings also deserve meaningful recognition for their performance and experience.
-With LIFT, a teacher who earns four years of Effective ratings will move into the Advanced Teacher stage and become eligible for a base salary increase and a wide array of leadership opportunities.
+With LIFT, a teacher at the Teacher LIFT stage, who earns four years of Effective ratings while serving in a high-poverty school, will move into the Advanced Teacher stage and become eligible for a base salary increase and a wide array of leadership opportunities.